pankop/Ticket-CRUD-API/README.md

 This is a simple Ticket CRUD (Create, Read, Update, Delete) API built using Express.js, PostgreSQL with Prisma ORM, and JWT for authentication.
+Link for this project : https://github.com/pankop/Ticket-CRUD-API.git
 ## Tech Stack
 - **Backend Framework** : Express JS
 - **Database** : PostgreSQL